 It has a helpful Tattoo Pain Scale chart, which tells you which body part is going to hurt the most.
 It’s also one of the few sites to talk about tattoo removal and the aftercare needed for it.

 There are most likely more than a dozen tattoo magazines on the racks.
 90% of those will be owned by the same publisher; they’re all overpriced; the content is generally meh.
 The online-only Tattoo Culture Magazine is wonderfully none of those things.
-The featured tattoos are proof that beautiful art can live on the skin and in a publication.
+The featured tattoos for men are proof that beautiful art can live on the skin and in a publication.
 Best of all?
 It’s free and available for all major e-reader devices.

 We would never suggest that someone run out and get a tattoo on a whim but there’s little reason to download these apps right now.
 You can do it from your couch, there’s no pain involved, and they’re a hell of a lot cheaper than a few hours under the tattoo needle.